Tight Rope Walk

 Tight Rope Walk Instructions

-2. Place your arms out to the sides to help with balance.
+5. Extend your arms out to the sides at shoulder height for balance.

 Tight Rope Walk Form & Visual